 Instructions

-- In a medium bowl, mix together the lime juice, vinegar, garlic powder, oregano, paprika, 1 tablespoon olive oil, 1 teaspoon of salt, and a few grinds of black pepper.ย Add the chicken pieces and toss to coat well.
-Let sit for 15 - 45 minutes at room temperature or place in fridge if making ahead of time.
+- Pat chicken dry.
+If the thighs are very large, cut each into 2 pieces.
+Place chicken in a large bowl.
+Add the lime juice, vinegar, garlic powder, oregano, paprika, 1 tablespoon olive oil, 1 teaspoon of salt, and a few grinds of black pepper.ย Using clean hands, or tongs, toss the chicken to coat well.
+Let sit for 15 – 45 minutes at room temperature or place in fridge if making ahead of time.
 Omit the lime juice if marinating overnight.

 - Rinse the rice thoroughly until water runs clear.
-Drain well in a sieve or strainer.
+Drain well in a sieve or strainer and set aside.

-- Add the onion and pepper to the skillet and sautรฉ until softened about 5 minutes.ย Add the garlic and 1 teaspoon salt and cook until fragrant, about 1 minute.
+- Add the onion and pepper to the skillet and sautรฉ until softened about 5 minutes.ย Add the garlic, 1 teaspoon salt and 1/2 teaspoon black pepper; cook until fragrant, about 1 minute.
 Stir in the tomato sauce and tomato paste and cook for about 1 minute, scraping any brown bits on the bottom.

 - Add the rice, bay leaf, and turmeric and stir for about 1 minute to coat the grains well.
-Add in the chicken broth (or water), olives and capers and bring to a boil then lower the heat to medium-low, or low if your pot is not heavy-bottomed.
-Arrange the chicken pieces on top, cover tightly and cook for 20 minutes.ย
+Add in the chicken broth (or water), olives and capers (if using) and bring to a boil.
+Stir, then lower heat to medium-low, or low if your pot is not heavy-bottomed.
+Nestle the chicken pieces in and around the rice, cover tightly and cook for 20 minutes.ย

-- Uncover the pot and quickly fluff the rice a little with a fork. taste the rice, if it seems undercooked, drizzle 1/4 - 1/2 cup more water.
-Stir in the peas, cover again and cook for 5 more minutes.ย Remove from the heat and let sit for 5 minutes.
+- Uncover the pot and quickly fluff the rice with a fork.
+Taste the rice, it should feel tender and mostly cooked.
+If it seems dry and still very undercooked, drizzle 1/4 – 1/2 cup more water, then stir in the peas, cover again and cook for 5 more minutes.ย Remove from the heat and let sit for 5 minutes.
 Garnish with pimientos, if using, and serve.

 Natasha